ako/SlackConnector/readme.md

 This connector uses the [simple slack api][2] library.

-For the unit tests you need to provide qn authentication information configuration file $HOME/.twitterconnector.cfg:
+For the unit tests you need to provide an authentication information configuration file $HOME/.slackconnector.cfg:

     [UnitTesting]
     auth_token=XXXX